mpstillman/GettingAndCleaningData/README.md

 2. AggTidyData.txt contains:
 	- An independent tidy data set with the average of each variable for each activity and each subject from the TidyData data set.

+*** Please see the code book for information about the variables.

 *** Please note that the stringr R package must be installed and libraried in order for the package to complete successfully.
 Also, the working directory must be set to the same location as the data files.